 - Alpha Hydrox Foaming Face Wash is good for getting rid of dirt and makeup on dry or normal or all but the oiliest skin.
 It won’t clear up any blemishes overnight but you may see results in about a month if you have been washing your face with soap.
 It also works on other parts of your body.

-- Olay Foaming Face Wash is a decent cleanser for people who have rosacea or sensitive skin.
+- Olay Foaming Face Wash is a decent cleanser4, which is generally safe and effective for people who have rosacea or sensitive skin.
 It won’t make your face break out—which is the number one consideration in choosing cleansers for rosacea.

 - Aveeno Stress Relief Body Wash is the cleanser to use if you tend to get friction acne underneath tight clothes or after you work out.
 It’s a great body wash to preventing “all-over” acne that forms after skin is soaked with sweat.

 - Cetaphil RESTORADERM Skin Restoring Wash is the product to use when you’ve used so much of some other skin treatment that you have dry, itchy skin.
 It contains enough shea butter that you might have to remove the excess with a washcloth rather than just rinsing it off.
 The vitamin E in the product is a good choice for skin care in the wrong product.
 You’ll just rinse off the vitamin before it gets a chance to work.
 Still, if overdoing some other treatment has left you itchy and scratchy, RESTORADERM will gently and efficiently help bring your skin back to normal5.